 With many departments producing their own publications and newsletters, it is important for the College to project and maintain an image of quality as well as remain consistent in the use of names, titles and capitalization.
-The public relations office has composed a brief "style guide" for campus constituents.
+The office of communications has composed a brief "style guide" for campus constituents.
 With few exceptions, the College follows the Associated Press (AP) Stylebook and Libel Manual.
-When in doubt, please use the AP stylebook or call the public relations office at x3230.
+When in doubt, please use the AP stylebook or call the office of communications at x3230.
 The basic guidelines are outlined below.

 The following guidelines may help to clarify some common style misconceptions.

 academic degrees If mention of degrees is necessary to establish someone's credentials, the preferred form is to avoid an abbreviation and use instead a phrase such as: John Smith, who has a doctorate in psychology.

 Use an apostrophe in bachelor's degree, a master's, etc.

 Use abbreviations such as B.A., M.A., LL.D. and Ph.D. only when the need to identify many individuals by degree on first reference would make the preferred form cumbersome.
 Use the abbreviations only after a full name - never after just a last name.

 When used after a name, an academic abbreviation is set off by commas: Jane Doe, Ph.D., spoke.
 Do not precede a name with a courtesy title for an academic degree and follow it with the abbreviation for the degree in the same reference: Dr. Jane Doe, a chemistry professor, not Dr. Jane Doe, Ph.D.